-Although studying at uni is the prefered style for a lot of students, sometimes you just want to be in the comfort of your own home when you spend hours hitting the books.
+Although studying at uni is the preferred style for a lot of students, sometimes you just want to be in the comfort of your own home when you spend hours hitting the books.
 You may stay home due to the flu, maybe your car breaks down, or maybe you just don’t want to change out of your classic uggs, regardless you find yourself swapping the University funded desks for the op-shop dining table that Mum picked up last Christmas and it is looking a little bare.

 Do you know what that means?
 It’s time to spend an afternoon of your study period getting your makeshift home office looking like it stepped straight out of Queer Eye!

 But because we don’t all have Netflix money, we’ll be doing this on a student budget.
 Here are a few (affordable) tips for you to get your home study spaces looking absolutely fly.

 Tip 1: Find your perfect space to photosynthesise

 Vampires were a thing in 2011, guys.
 It’s time to get some sunlight, which I’ve heard is absolutely free!
 If your desk is movable, wheel it around to a window, or a place that gives you optimal light and shade ratio for you to find your inner nature child while you study.

 That way, you can be reminded of all the nature you will be exploring once all this blows over (or nature you will be staring at from your window if you’re the more indoorsy type)

 Bachelor of Speech Pathology student Chloe’s sweet digs, with plenty of natural and added lighting.

 Tip 2: Keep as organised as your nan’s spice rack